jummy-bakz/Call-Centre-Performance/README.md

  ![total cal by topic](https://github.com/user-attachments/assets/bc31ad40-4e3d-4b48-abf2-2fc5aaa01104)

- ## Duration of calls bt every agent:
+ ## Duration of calls by every agent:

  To determine the total call by topic, I utilized a stacked bar chart.
 Firstly, I positioned the "Duration column " and applied "Agent column"
  Below is a screenshot illustrating the resulting visualization.